Skip to main content

 The executive director of the department is required to submit a report to the governor, at least once per calendar year, that includes recommendations for potential policy initiatives.

 In 2021, House Bill 21-1007 created the state apprenticeship agency (SAA) in the department.
-The bill amends Colorado statutes to enable the United States department of labor's office of apprenticeship to recognize Colorado's state apprenticeship agency and authorize the SAA to register and oversee apprenticeship programs.
-To conform with regulations promulgated by the United States secretary of labor under the federal "National Apprenticeship Act", the bill:
+The act amends provisions governing the SAA to enable the United States department of labor's office of apprenticeship to recognize Colorado's state apprenticeship agency and authorize the SAA to register and oversee apprenticeship programs.
+To conform with regulations promulgated by the United States secretary of labor under the federal "National Apprenticeship Act", the act:

 • Modifies references to apprenticeships in Colorado statutes;